QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for GIFI (-0.00%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-GIFI fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for GIFI (Infinity%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
+This is considered extremely upbeat, hence GIFI passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-GIFI's annual earnings growth rate over the past five years of -24.55% fails this test.
+GIFI's earnings growth rate is not available, hence this variable cannot be evaluated currently.

 EARNINGS CONSISTENCY: [FAIL]